mlevison/APR-Markdown-Export/glossary/estimation/index.md

 title: "Estimation"
 date: "2021-02-18"
 relatedTerms: ['forecasting', 'complexity-theory']
+excerpt: 'An **estimate** is a qualified guess to help people make a decision about doing work.
+In'
 ---

 An **estimate** is a qualified guess to help people make a decision about doing work.
 In the Agile world, one approach to estimation has become prevalent: the combination of Planning Poker and Story Points.